Chris Pratt Dishes On Wedding Plans With Fiance Katherine Schwarzenegger

 Chris Pratt and Katherine Schwarzenegger have only been engaged for three weeks but the couple is already hearing wedding bells.

 The two have already talked about what their dream ceremony would be like and have even picked out a wedding theme, the Daily Mail is reporting.
-According to the media outlet, Pratt is planning to sweep his fiancé off her feet with a winter-themed wedding.
+According to the media outlet, Pratt is planning to sweep his fiancée off her feet with a winter-themed wedding.

 The 39-year-old actor – who was just at the premiere of his latest film, The Lego Movie 2: The Second Part, in Westwood, California – revealed the theme of his upcoming wedding with the 29-year-old author during an interview with Us Weekly.